Dana996/dana-berman/content/home/experience.md

   location = "Montreal"
   date_start = "2017-08-25"
   date_end = "2017-05-05"
-  description = """I undertook an undergraduate research project in analytic number theory un- der the supervision of Professor Chantal David.  rough-out this project, I studied basic properties of the p-adic numbers, and especially the relation- ship between Newton polygons and the convergence of power series over the p-adic numbers."""
+  description = """I undertook an undergraduate research project in analytic number theory under the supervision of Professor Chantal David.  rough-out this project, I studied basic properties of the p-adic numbers, and especially the relationship between Newton polygons and the convergence of power series over the p-adic numbers."""

 +++